-Personal debt at over £200 billion is at financial meltdown levels, but that small fact doesn’t stop the UK Office of Budget Responsibility stating, “a strong contributor to economic growth is ‘private consumption’.”
-I don’t want to remind you of the obvious but personal consumption drives personal debt.
+Personal debt of over £200 billion is at a level where financial meltdown is practically inevitable, but that small fact doesn’t stop the UK Government singing the praises of Consumerism.
+Even the Office of Budget Responsibility is beginning to sweat by feebly announcing that, “a strong contributor to economic growth is ‘private consumption’.

-The same figures are used by Government to calculate both measures because on paper at least, rather than in real life, Consumption = Economic growth whereas Personal Debt = Financial retraction.
-Although both are bad in their own way, how they’re perceived is down to the way they’re presented: for personal debt figures they say “Look how crap you, the public, are!” and for economic growth figures they say, “Look how brilliant we are!”
+The same figures are used by Government to calculate financial pressure or weakness and financial strength.
+How they’re perceived is down to the way they’re presented: for personal debt figures they say “Look how crap you, the public, are!” and for economic growth figures they say, “Look how brilliant we are!”
 Ludicrous!
 They’re the same numbers!

 These spurious measures are all we have because the United Kingdom doesn’t make anything of any significant worth anymore.
 Once upon a time we did.
-We dug the coal from our own soil to power our own power stations, in fact, there was a time when we even built those power stations rather than franchise their construction out to foreign nationally owned businesses.
+We dug the coal from our own soil to power our power stations, in fact, there was a time when we even built those power stations rather than franchise their construction out to foreign business.
 We produced much of our own food and clothing and practically all our own cars, furniture and houses.